Tackling Provably Hard Representative Selection via Graph Neural Networks: : A Representation Learning-based Model for GRSL

-\textbf{Deep Graph Infomax (DGI):} DGI \cite{velickovic2019deep} is an unsupervised representation-learning approach for attributed graphs.
+\paragraph{Deep Graph Infomax (DGI)} \citep{velickovic2019deep} is an approach for unsupervised representation-learning in attributed graphs.
 Given an attributed graph $\graph{G}$, in each iteration DGI creates a corrupted graph $\graph{G'}$ from $\graph{G}$.
-Then, it computes node embeddings $\mH$ and $\mH'$ for the two graphs by applying a GNN model on them.
-Then, a summary vector $\vs$ is computed from the node embeddings $\mH$.
+Then, it computes node embeddings $\mH$ and $\mH'$ for the two graphs by applying a GNN model on them, and a summary vector $\vs$ based on the node embeddings $\mH$.
 Finally, a discriminator is simultaneously trained to separate the node embeddings of the original graph (i.e., $\mH$) from those of the corrupted graph (i.e., $\mH'$) based on the summary vector $\vs$.
-We describe the details of each step in Section~\ref{sec:final-model} when we define our final model.
+We describe the details of each step later when we define our final model.